Unified bijections for planar hypermaps with general cycle-length constraints: Bijections for hypermaps with general cycle-length constraints

 \section{Bijections for hypermaps with general cycle-length constraints}

-In this section we consider a far-reaching generalization of the girth constraints considered in section~\ref{sec:bij_plane}, and obtain bijections for hypermaps satisfying these constraints.
+In this section we consider a far-reaching generalization of the girth constraints considered in Section~\ref{sec:bij_plane}, and obtain bijections for hypermaps satisfying these constraints.

-We call \emph{charge function} $\si$ of a hypermap $H$ an attribution of a real number $\si(a)$, called \emph{charge}, to each vertex and face $a$ of $H$.
-The pair $(H,\si)$ is called \emph{charged hypermap}.
-We call \emph{total charge}, and denote $\si_\tot$, the sum of all the charges of the hypermap.
+We call \emph{charge function} $\si$ of a hypermap $H$ the assignment of a real number $\si(a)$, called \emph{charge}, to each vertex and face $a$ of $H$.
+The pair $(H,\si)$ is called a \emph{charged hypermap}.
+We call \emph{total charge}, and denote it by $\si_\tot$, the sum of all the charges of the hypermap.
 We will now define some cycle-length constraints on charged hypermaps.
 A \emph{light region} of $H$ is a proper subset $R$ of the faces of $H$ such that any face in $R$ sharing an edge with a face not in $R$ is light.
-We say that an edge or a vertex is \emph{strictly inside} a light region $R$ if all the incident faces are in $R$.
+We say that an edge or a vertex is \emph{strictly inside} a light region $R$ if all its incident faces are in $R$.
 We denote

-The \emph{boundary} of a dark or light region $R$ is the set of edges incident both to a face in $R$ and a face not in $R$.
-We denote by $\R$ the boundary of $R$ and $|\R|$ its cardinality.
+The \emph{boundary} of a light region $R$ is the set of edges incident both to a face in $R$ and to a face not in $R$.
+We denote by $\R$ the boundary of $R$ and by $|\R|$ its cardinality.

 \begin{Def} Let $H$ be a hypermap, and let $\si$ be a charge function.
 If the hypermap $H$ is dark-rooted (resp. light-rooted, vertex-rooted), we say that $H$ satisfies the \emph{$\si$-girth condition} if every light region $R$ satisfies $|\R|\geq \si(R)$ with strict inequality if all the outer vertices are strictly inside $R$ (resp. if one of the outer edges is strictly inside $R$, if the root-vertex is strictly inside $R$). \end{Def}